Broadcast from OBS Studio To Everything In Linux

 OBS Studio Video Sink

-CatxFish’s version of the project, which I didn’t notice until I found a compile error.
-I have issued a pull request to update the README.
-I’m trying.)
+I followed the instructions at https://github.com/CatxFish/obs-v4l2sink.
 To build this plugin, I need to have the libraries from OBS Studio itself, which adds a step.
 I also need the QT Base 5 development libraries, which adds another step.

-# I choose to put third-party projects here $ cd $HOME/ThirdParty # Install QT 5 development libraries $ sudo apt install qtbase5-dev # I need the OBS Studio libraries $ git clone --recursive https://github.com/obsproject/obs-studio.git # Choose the desired fork! $ git clone https://github.com/AndyHee/obs-v4l2sink.git $ cd obs-v4l2sink $ mkdir build && cd build # In my case, OBS_STUDIO_PROJECT_ROOT=$HOME/ThirdParty/obs-studio # In my case, OBS_V4L2SINK_PROJECT_ROOT=$HOME/ThirdParty/obs-v4l2sink $ cmake -DLIBOBS_INCLUDE_DIR="$OBS_STUDIO_PROJECT_ROOT/libobs" -DCMAKE_INSTALL_PREFIX=/usr $OBS_V4L2SINK_PROJECT_ROOT $ make -j4 $ sudo make install
+# I choose to put third-party projects here cd $HOME/ThirdParty $ # Install QT 5 development libraries $ sudo apt install qtbase5-dev# I need the OBS Studio libraries clone --recursive https://github.com/obsproject/obs-studio.git $ git # Choose the desired fork! clone https://github.com/AndyHee/obs-v4l2sink.git $ git cd obs-v4l2sink $ && cd build $ mkdir build # In my case, OBS_STUDIO_PROJECT_ROOT=$HOME/ThirdParty/obs-studio # In my case, OBS_V4L2SINK_PROJECT_ROOT=$HOME/ThirdParty/obs-v4l2sink "$OBS_STUDIO_PROJECT_ROOT/libobs" -DCMAKE_INSTALL_PREFIX=/usr $OBS_V4L2SINK_PROJECT_ROOT $ cmake -DLIBOBS_INCLUDE_DIR= $ make -j4$ sudo make install

 Next, I opened OBS Studio to tell it which video device to send its output to.